Neurrone/resume.md/resume.md

 #### <span>GovWallet (Oct 2021 -- present)</span>

-[GovWallet](https://www.developer.tech.gov.sg/technologies/platform/govwallet.html) is a reusable system for government agencies to disburse payouts to citizens.
+[GovWallet](https://www.developer.tech.gov.sg/products/categories/platform/govwallet/overview.html) is a reusable system for government agencies to disburse payouts to citizens.
+GovWallet has disbursed over $400 million across 30 campaigns, served 1.5 million users, and processed 7.6 million transactions.

-- Technologies: TypeScript, Node.js, AWS (DynamoDB, Lambda, SQS), Python
+- Technologies: TypeScript, Node.js, AWS (DynamoDB, Lambda, SQS, Step Functions), Python
-- Led design and implementation of the credits expiry feature to have disbursed payouts automatically expire on a specific date.
-This removes the need to manually reclaim unused funds when various government schemes expire, a key operational requirement for agencies
-- Reduced time needed to run tests on the pipeline from 15 to 3 minutes.
-This was done by working around a memory leak
-- Improved various ops processes by automation, saving an estimated 1 hour per sprint
+- Led design and implementation for the expiry of unused payouts, a core functionality now used by almost every campaign as it eliminates manual reclamation efforts.
+Successfully navigated complex interactions between refunds, spending, and expiry extensions
+- Optimized API endpoints for transaction data retrieval resulting in a 400% speedup.
+This was done by fixing critical bugs in a DynamoDB query that caused overfetching and rare endpoint failures
+- Improved system architecture and maintainability by decomposing monolithic Serverless deployment into smaller stacks, working around CloudFormation's limit of 500 resources in a single stack
+- Spearheaded progress towards Continuous Deployment (CD) by advocating for and implementing release toggles, simplifying the deployment process and encouraging smaller, more manageable Pull Requests.
+Reduced time needed to prepare deployments from 60 to 15 minutes

 #### <span>MyCareersFuture (Aug 2018 -- Sep 2021)</span>

-[MyCareersFuture (MCF)](https://www.mycareersfuture.sg) is a job portal that matches jobseekers and employers through skill matching.
+[MyCareersFuture (MCF)](https://www.mycareersfuture.gov.sg) is a job portal that matches jobseekers and employers through skill matching.

 - Technologies: Node.js, MySQL, React, Cypress, GraphQL, CouchDB, Docker, AWS
 - Design, build, and maintain microservices for managing jobseeker data and integration with third party service providers
-- Led a year long effort to decouple MCF from a legacy system resulting in 3% more uptime and 10% less code in the backend.
-This code was used to keep data in sync with the legacy system bidirectionally in real-time.
-This limited MCF's uptime and has been the cause of data corruption issues
+- Led a year long effort to decouple MCF from a legacy system resulting in 3% more uptime and 10% less code in the backend
-- Led design of new APIs for third parties that MCF integrates with, so API consumers pull data instead of data being pushed to each new third party.
-This means that work only needs to be done once to build the APIss with minimal effort to onboard new API consumers
+- Designed new APIs for third-party integrations, implementing a pull-based approach that minimized onboarding efforts for new API consumers
-- Reduce cycle time by 50% allowing for more frequent deployments.
-This was done by advocating for greater ownership of the end-to-end tests in the pipeline among developers.
-This increased the frequency of green builds deployable to production from once per fortnight to multiple times a week
+- Reduced deployment cycle time by 50% through advocating for greater ownership of end-to-end tests, increasing deployable builds from bi-weekly to multiple times per week
-- Provide level 3 support on a rotational basis to diagnose and fix bugs in production

 ## Projects

+- Created [Beets-audible](https://github.com/Neurrone/beets-audible), a plugin that adds support for audiobook management to Beets, a popular open-source music organizer
 - Added support for keyboard navigation to the JSON viewer in Mozilla Firefox, released in version 76
-- Created [Beets-audible](https://github.com/Neurrone/beets-audible), a plugin that adds support for audiobook management to Beets.
-Beets is an open-source music organizer with over 10000 stars on Github

 ## Education